dagraham/etm-dgraham/README.md

         Beginning soon notices would begin on Jan 15 for job A (due Jan 25) and on January 25 for job B (due Jan 30).
     - Prerequisites
         - Automatically assigned.
-The default is to suppose that jobs must be completed sequentially in the order in which they are listed.
+Here it is supposed that jobs must be completed sequentially in the order in which they are listed.
 E.g., with

                 - automatically assigned
                     @j job A